 And this has become a tradition for the UK tax authority, HM Revenue and Customs (HMRC), who have just published their latest list of ‘bizarre’ and ‘optimistic’ expense reports.

-The HMRC rules state that a legitimate business expense is a cost which must be ‘incurred wholly and exclusively for the purpose of the trade, profession or vocation.’
+The HMRC rules state that a legitimate business expense is a cost that must be ‘incurred wholly and exclusively for the purpose of the trade, profession, or vocation.’

 This annual release of a top ten list is done to raise public awareness and to warn against trying to make unrealistic and over-the-top expense claims.

 It’s a battle that all companies who manage expense reports have to fight on a daily basis.
 Failing to efficiently and effectively clampdown on out-of-policy and errant claims can be a dangerous drain on company resources.

 To help improve efficiency, the HMRC recently moved over to a digital system, and over the past four years, the number of fines issued for tax return ‘errors’ has multiplied sixfold.

 Digital expense management systems are now helping companies of all shapes and sizes to find smarter and more effective ways to root out dodgy claims.